johnnydfci/DE_jobs/README.md

-# Wish to work soon
+# Looking forward to a new journey!